 Norman J. Ornstein

-Mr. Ornstein holds a BA from the University of Minnesota and an MA and PhD from the University of Michigan.
-He received an honorary Doctor of Laws degree from his alma mater in 2007, and was given the second annual “Above Average” Alumni Award (named for its first recipient, Garrison Keillor,) by the University of Minnesota Alumni Association in 2013.
-He received the 2006 Goodnow lifetime achievement Award from the American Political Science Association for service to the political science profession.
-Mr. Ornstein was spotlighted as one of 2012’s 100 Top Global Thinkers by Foreign Policy Magazine, and has been profiled in the alumni magazines of both the University of Minnesota and the University of Michigan.
+Mr. Ornstein holds a bachelor of arts from the University of Minnesota and a master’s and doctorate from the University of Michigan.
+He received an honorary Doctor of Laws degree from his alma mater in 2007 and was given the second annual “Above Average” Alumni Award (named for its first recipient, Garrison Keillor) by the University of Minnesota Alumni Association in 2013.
+He received the 2006 Goodnow Lifetime Achievement Award from the American Political Science Association for service to the political science profession.
+Mr. Ornstein was spotlighted as one of 2012’s 100 Top Global Thinkers by Foreign Policy Magazine and has been profiled in the alumni magazines of both the University of Minnesota and the University of Michigan.